A Patch of Blue: Plot

 Selina D'Arcey is a blind white girl living in a city apartment with her crude and vulgar mother Rose-Ann, who works as a prostitute, and her grandfather Ole Pa.
 She strings beads to supplement her family's small income and spends most of her time doing chores.
 Her mother is abusive, and Ole Pa is an alcoholic.
 Selina has no friends, rarely leaves the apartment, and has never received an education.

 Selina convinces her grandfather to take her to the park, where she meets Gordon Ralfe, an educated and soft-spoken black man working night shifts in an office.
 The two become friends, meeting at the park almost every day.
 Gordon learns that she was blinded at age five when Rose-Ann threw chemicals on her while attempting to hit her husband and that she was raped by one of Rose-Ann's "boyfriends."

 Rose-Ann's friend Sadie is also a prostitute, and she realizes that Selina can be useful in their business.
 Rose-Ann and Sadie decide to leave Ole Pa, move with Selina into a better apartment, and force her into prostitution.

 In the meantime, Gordon has contacted a school for the blind, which is ready to take Selina.
 While Rose-Ann is out, Selina runs away to the park and meets Gordon.
 She tells him about Rose-Ann's plan, and he assures her that she will be leaving for school in a few days.
 Finding Selina missing from the apartment, Rose-Ann takes Ole Pa to the park and confronts Gordon.
 Despite Rose-Ann's resistance, Gordon takes Selina away.
 Ole Pa then stops Rose-Ann from chasing after them, telling her that Selina is not a child anymore.

 At Gordon's house, Selina asks Gordon to marry her, to which he replies that there are many types of love, and she will realize that their relationship will not work.
 Selina tells him that she loves him and knows that he is black and his skin color doesn't matter to her.
 Gordon tells her she must meet more people and wait a year to find out whether their love is more than friendship.
 A bus arrives to pick up Selina for her trip to the school, and the two say goodbye.
 Gordon has given Selina a music box that belonged to his grandmother.
 When she leaves it in the apartment, he runs after her to give it back but misses the bus and walks back upstairs to his apartment building.

 Production

-Guy Green bought the rights to himself.
+Guy Green bought the rights for himself.
 He made the film at MGM after another film he was going to make for that studio, The Forty Days of Musa Dagh, did not happen.